Install openpyxl using pip. It is advisable to do this in a Python virtualenv without system packages:

 This operation will overwrite existing files without warning.

-As OOXML files are basically ZIP files, you can also end the filename with .zip and open it with your favourite ZIP archive manager.
+As OOXML files are basically ZIP files, you can also open it with your favourite ZIP archive manager.

 Saving as a stream¶